 viii) Examination area: Should be roofed and with a capacity of at least 10 x 20 feet container examination at a time.

 ix)Transit shed: This is mainly for goods which cannot fit back into containers after being unloaded for examination; the shed should be of a reasonable size.

-x) Customs warehouse: The size of the customs warehouse should be at least 300 square meters.
+x) Customs warehouse: The size of customs warehouse should be at least 300 square meters.

-xiii) Security bonds: Upon fulfillment of the above conditions and prior to issuance of a license, applicants shall have to execute customs security bond as follows:
+xiii).
+Security bonds: Upon fulfilment of the above conditions and prior to issuance of a license, applicants shall have to execute customs security bond as follows:

 xiv).
-Labor availability: the ICD/CFS should be able to engage a sufficient labor force at all times during operations.
+Labour availability: the ICD/CFS should be able to engage sufficient labour force at all times during operations.

 xv).
 Size of ICD/CFS: The size should be at least 40,000 square meters for ICD and 10,000 square meters for CFS.